mh-sun/code_rationale_extraction/README.md

 # Explaining the Whys In Source Code

 ## Abstract
 Developers spend approximately 60\% of their time understanding the source code.
-They have to spend this much time because while recording code change, they mainly focus on "what" has changed rather than "why" it changed.
-While tools like Git\footnote{https://git-scm.com/} facilitate recording "what" has changed very easily, they fail to provide support capturing the rationale behind code changes.
-This research investigates the potential of automated techniques and large language models (LLMs) to systematically extract and manage the answer to those "whys" which we call \textit{rationale} from software artifacts such as commit messages, issue logs, discussions, etc. This paper explores the capabilities of prompts and multi-model architectures and assesses the extent to which rationale can be effectively extracted from documentation linked to source code.
-The evaluation shows this project scored 63\%, 67\% \& 52\% in precision, recall \& f1 score respectively while extracting rationales texts from different sources.
+Developers spend this much time because, when recording code changes, the emphasis is often on what has changed rather than why the change was made.
+While tools like Git\footnote{https://git-scm.com/} facilitate recording ``what" has changed very easily, they fail to provide support capturing the rationale behind code changes.
+This research investigates the potential of automated techniques and large language models (LLMs) to systematically extract and manage the answer to those ``whys" questions which we call \textit{rationale} from software artifacts such as commit messages, issue logs, discussions, etc. This paper explores the capabilities of prompts and multi-model architectures and assesses the extent to which rationale can be effectively extracted from documentation linked to source code.
+The evaluation shows this project scored 63\%, and 67\% in precision, and recall scores respectively while extracting rationales texts from different sources.
+Additionally, Chain-of-Thought Prompting outperformed Zero-Shot and One-Shot prompts in constructing rationales.

 # Installation Process